Add custom onboarding to your authentication flow

 Onboarding is a crucial part of many authentication flows.
 Sometimes you need to make sure certain criteria is met and collected before allowing access to parts of your application.
 With Clerk, you can leverage customizable session tokens, public metadata, and Middleware to create a custom onboarding experience.

 This guide demonstrates how to create a custom onboarding flow that requires users to complete a form before they can access the application.
-After a user authenticates using the Account portal, the user is prompted to fill out a form with an application name and type.
+After a user authenticates using the Account Portal, the user is prompted to fill out a form with an application name and type.
 Once the user has completed the form, they are redirected to the application's homepage.

 In this guide, you will learn how to: